Techtonica/curriculum/web/accessibility.md

 2. Read the [Accessibility section](https://developers.google.com/web/fundamentals/accessibility/) on the Google Developers Site through the "Accessible Styles" chapter.
 3. Download the [aXe Chrome Extension.](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd)
 4. Follow the guide on [How to Do an Accessibility Review](https://developers.google.com/web/fundamentals/accessibility/how-to-review)
+5. Read about [aria](accessibility/aria.md) to understand how we can use that to improve accessibility of Web applications.

 ### Supplemental Resources